microbit-foundation/dev-docs/hardware/powersupply.md

 - USB connection via the interface chip (which has an on-board regulator)
 - A battery plugged into the JST connector
 - The 3V and GND pins on the edge connector
-- The two elongated pads on the rear right of the board
+- The two rounded-rectangle pads on the rear right of the board

 Power from the micro:bit can be provided by the 3V and GND pins to small external circuits.